1929 Duke Blue Devils football team

 The 1929 Duke Blue Devils football team was an American football team that represented Duke University as a member of the Southern Conference during the 1929 college football season.
-In its fourth season under head coach James DeHart, the team compiled a 4–6 record (2–1 against conference opponents) and was outscored by a total of 260 to 153.
+In its fourth season under head coach Jimmy DeHart, the team compiled a 4–6 record (2–1 against conference opponents) and was outscored by a total of 260 to 153.
 Henry Kistler was the team captain.

 Home games were played at the new Duke Stadium, on its campus in Durham, North Carolina.